-Dr. Anand Kamavisdar Indrapal Karbhal (Member
+Dr. Anand Kamavisdar (Member (Member) from DST)

 The course aims to equip students with a deep understanding of advanced practical concepts, in various fields related to Water, Air, Noise etc. empower them to apply this knowledge to solve various environmental problems